Juanvvc/markdown-slides/README.md

 A project to document how to use Marp, and a repository of themes I use in my presentations.

+There is a little utility maketoc.py to create the TOC of a presentation.
+Use class *lead* to mark sections and *toc* to mark the slide with the toc.
+Warning: this script is a utility, do not assume it works correctly.
+It can delete your slides!

 Live example: <https://juanvvc.github.io/markdown-slides/marp-tutorial.html>

 # Install